serverless/blog/posts/2018-03-21-when-why-not-use-serverless.md

 A lot of developers don’t know what severless is.
 And even if they do, it’s a hazy enough concept that applicants can have a hard time imagining what their job would entail.

 Having ‘serverless’ in a job title has a real chance of shrinking the size of your candidate pool, in a market where finding qualified people is already hard enough.
-Even if you’re willing to take developers without specific serverless experience, they may be too intimidated to apply anyway.
+Even if you’re willing to take developers without specific serverless experience, they may be too intimidated to apply.

 On the flip side—to a smaller group of experimenters and fast-paced environment lovers, up-and-coming technology stacks are a huge selling point.